Dental Implants: Tooth Replacement in Chicago, IL

 Dental implants are the best possible option for replacing missing teeth.
 However, not everyone may be able to have dental implants.
 Alternative treatment options may include dental bridges and dentures.

-All 1st Family Dental locations offer implant services.
+All 1st Family Dental locations in the city and suburbs of Chicago IL offer implant services.
 For more information, contact your local 1st Family Dental clinic to make a free consultation appointment.